linebender/linebender.github.io/content/blog/2025-06-06-a-plan-for-simd.md

 ## Goals

 The main goals are spelled out in the above-linked blog.
+SIMD results in massive speedups for workloads operating on bulk data, especially image processing, media codec, audio.
+It is also possible to exploit SIMD for speedups in other applications such as string processing.
+The primary goal of this library is to make SIMD programming ergonomic and safe for Rust programmers, making it as easy as possible to achieve near-peak performance across a wide variety of CPUs.
+These goals are very similar to those of [Highway], a mature and capable SIMD library for C++.

 After some more experimentation and reflection, I’d like to explicitly add the following goals:

 * Lightweight dependency.